The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Dynamical equivalence of dynamically nontrivial, bimolecular, networks

 We are now able to claim that for the networks we consider here, dynamical equivalence and simple equivalence coincide. \begin{thm} Let $\mathcal{R}_1$ and $\mathcal{R}_2$ be two CRNs, and let $n \in \mathbb{N}$. \begin{enumerate} \item If $\mathcal{R}_1$ and $\mathcal{R}_2$ are simply equivalent, then they are dynamically equivalent. \item If $\mathcal{R}_1$ and $\mathcal{R}_2$ are dynamically nontrivial, dynamically equivalent, $(n,n+1,n)$ CRNs which are either nondegenerate or bimolecular, then they are simply equivalent. \end{enumerate}

-\end{thm} \begin{proof} 1.
-Suppose $\mathcal{R}_1$ and $\mathcal{R}_2$ are simply equivalent.
+\end{thm} \begin{proof} (1) Suppose $\mathcal{R}_1$ and $\mathcal{R}_2$ are simply equivalent.
 After renaming and reordering species and reactions if necessary, $\mathcal{R}_1$ and $\mathcal{R}_2$ have the same left stoichiometric matrix, say $\Gamma_l$.
-Moreover, by definition, their stoichiometric matrices, say $\Gamma_1$ and $\Gamma_2$, are related via $\Gamma_2 = \Gamma_1D$ where $D$ is a positive diagonal matrix.
-They thus give rise to sets of dynamical systems $\{\Gamma_1 (\kappa \circ x^{\Gamma_l^\mathrm{t}})\,:\, \kappa \in \mathbb{R}^m_{+}\}$ and $\{\Gamma_1D (\kappa \circ x^{\Gamma_l^\mathrm{t}})\,:\,\kappa \in \mathbb{R}^m_{+}\}$ respectively, which are clearly identical.
+Moreover, by definition, their stoichiometric matrices, say $\Gamma_1$ and $\Gamma_2$, are related via $\Gamma_2 = \Gamma_1\Delta$ where $\Delta$ is a positive diagonal matrix.
+They thus give rise to sets of dynamical systems $\{\Gamma_1 (\kappa \circ x^{\Gamma_l^\mathrm{t}})\,:\, \kappa \in \mathbb{R}^m_{+}\}$ and $\{\Gamma_1\Delta (\kappa \circ x^{\Gamma_l^\mathrm{t}})\,:\,\kappa \in \mathbb{R}^m_{+}\}$ respectively, which are clearly identical.

-2. Now fix $n \geq 1$ and suppose that $\mathcal{R}_1$ and $\mathcal{R}_2$ are dynamically nontrivial, nondegenerate, $(n,n+1,n)$ CRNs, which are also dynamically equivalent.
-We know from the proof of Theorem~4.4 in \cite{CraciunPanteaIdentifiability} that two CRNs are dynamically equivalent if and only if (perhaps after permuting species) they share the same reactant complexes, and the cone spanned by the reaction vectors associated with each reactant complex of one network is identical to the cone spanned by the reaction vectors associated with the same complex in the other network.
+(2) Now fix $n \geq 1$ and suppose that $\mathcal{R}_1$ and $\mathcal{R}_2$ are dynamically nontrivial, nondegenerate, $(n,n+1,n)$ CRNs, which are also dynamically equivalent.
+We know from the proof of Theorem~4.4 in \cite{CraciunPanteaIdentifiability} that two CRNs are dynamically equivalent if and only if (perhaps after permuting species) they share the same reactant complexes and, for each reactant complex, the cones spanned by the reaction vectors associated with this complex are identical in both networks.
 We want to show that $\mathcal{R}_1$ and $\mathcal{R}_2$ are simply equivalent.

 The claim is trivial in the case $n=1$, so we assume $n \geq 2$. \begin{itemize} \item[(i)] By Lemma~\ref{lemlindep}, in a dynamically nontrivial $(n,n+1,n)$ CRN, the only set of linearly dependent reaction vectors is the full set containing all $n+1$ reaction vectors. \item[(ii)] By Lemma~\ref{lemtotRC}, CRNs satisfying the hypotheses of the theorem must have at least two reactant complexes.
 So, each reactant complex is the source for at most $n$ reactions in the network. \end{itemize} Combining these two observations, the reaction vectors associated with any reactant complex must be linearly independent.
 They thus span a simplicial cone whose generators are, up to positive scaling, unique.
 Since $\mathcal{R}_1$ and $\mathcal{R}_2$ are dynamically equivalent, the sets of reaction vectors associated with any reactant complex must be identical in each network, up to positive scaling.
 This implies that $\mathcal{R}_1$ and $\mathcal{R}_2$ are simply equivalent. \end{proof}